Prospective Students

 - Student employment

 It also means that everyone in the University is involved in Career Development, not just a few dedicated staff members.
-It really does take a village, in our opinion, to sow the seeds of a successful career — from faculty members who design career-focused curricula, to Resident Assistants who are intensely engaged in setting up career workshops and seminars, to the many campus events where career development is always a presence, to mini career fairs that are discipline-focused instead of come-one-come-all events.
+It really does take a village, in our opinion, to sow the seeds of a successful career — from faculty members who design career-focused curricula, to Resident Assistants who are intensely engaged in setting up career workshops and seminars, to the many campus events where career development is always a presence, to career fairs that are discipline and major specific.
 And that’s only a small sample of what you can expect.

 For undergraduates, graduate students, alumni, and employers, Career Development is more than an office at the University of New Haven.
-It’s a philosophy — and it’s our culture.
+It’s a philosophy, incorporated in our values — it’s our culture.

 We’re with you every step of the way.
 Let’s get started on creating a plan for success.